How to brush a dog’s teeth: A vet’s guide

 In addition to brushing, consider using other dental products for complete oral health coverage.
 Dental treats, diets, and water additives can all help prevent new plaque formation and keep your dog’s breath smelling fresh.
 To find the best products, look for those labeled with the Veterinary Oral Health Council (VOHC) seal, which indicates that the product has been tested and proven to reduce plaque formation.

 Don’t forget that your dog needs regular veterinary care to keep his mouth clean and healthy.
 Check-ups with your vet at least once a year are essential to monitor your dog’s oral health and catch potential problems early.
-Your veterinarian can also show you how to brush a dog’s teeth if you’re having trouble at home.
+Your veterinarian can also show you how to brush a dog’s teeth if you’re having trouble at home

-Alternatives to brushing a dog’s teeth
+Alternatives to brushing your dog’s teeth

 The best way to prevent dental disease is to brush your dog’s teeth daily.
 However, if your dog really will not tolerate brushing – even with a slow approach as discussed above – then there are still some options to help reduce your dog’s risk of dental disease.
 These alternatives are not as effective as brushing, but they can still help reduce plaque formation and prevent tartar build-up.

 One of the best alternatives to brushing is to feed your dog a prescription veterinary dental diet.
-These diets are purchased through your veterinarian.
+These diets are purchased through your vet.
 Prescription dental diets have been tested and proven to reduce plaque formation and prevent dental disease.
 Because your dog eats the food consistently every day, this is a great way to stay on top of your dog’s oral health.

 Dr. Elizabeth Racine is a small animal general practice vet covering all things pet health and wellness.
 Her special interests include veterinary behavior, nutrition, and internal medicine.
 As a freelance writer, Dr. Racine has written content for major companies in the industry such as the American Kennel Club, Merck Animal Health, Bayer PetBasics, Elanco, and CareCredit.
 In her free time, Dr. Racine enjoys playing trampoline dodgeball, hiking with her beagle Dasher, and spending time with her three mischievous cats.